 On April 9, 2020, Scholarship America entered into a new loan facility with Bremer Bank, NA under the government enacted Paycheck Protection Program (PPP) (part of the Coronavirus Aid, Relief and Economic Stability Act) administered by the Small Business Administration (SBA).
 Scholarship America borrowed \$2,229,200 under the loan facility.
-The loan carried a fixed interest rate of 1 percent and was set to mature on April 9, 2022.
-No payments were required for ten months after the covered period (defined as eight to twenty-four weeks by the SBA).
-Borrowings under this facility were unsecured.
-Loans under the PPP have a loan forgiveness feature based on the level of payroll, rent and utilities costs over a twenty-four week period commencing on the date of the loan.
-The PPP loan was recorded as a refundable advance in the December 31, 2020 statement of financial position.
-Scholarship America applied for forgiveness in December 2020.
-In May 2021, Scholarship America received legal release from the Small Business Administration and the full amount of the PPP loan had been forgiven, which was recorded as revenue in the statement of activities.
+In May 2021, Scholarship America received legal release from the Small Business Administration and the full amount of the PPP loan had been forgiven, which was recorded as revenue in the 2021 statement of activities.